-There is a code4lib IRC channel (chat room) for folks who are interested in the convergence of technology and cultural heritage.
-The channel is a less formal and more interactive alternative to the code4lib mailing list for the discussion of code, projects, ideas, music, first computers, etc.
+There are code4lib chat rooms for folks who are interested in the convergence of technology and cultural heritage.
+These are less formal and more interactive alternative to the code4lib mailing list for the discussion of code, projects, ideas, music, first computers, etc.

 - Zoia IRC Bot